watertap-org/watertap/docs/tutorials/index.rst

 on the WaterTAP GitHub Homepage: `<https://github.com/watertap-org/watertap/tree/main/tutorials>`_.

 .. note::
-    For important details on running tutorial notebooks, refer to :ref:`this guide<notebooks-online>`.
+    For important details on running tutorial notebooks, refer to :ref:`this guide<notebooks>`.

     **To run WaterTAP tutorials online (no installation required), click on the "launch binder" button below to launch an environment pointing to the current** ``main`` **branch of the WaterTAP repository:**